Siakam, VanVleet fuel Raptors in rout of Nets | Sports-Games

 Brooklyn shot 33.3 percent, including 31.4 percent (16-for-51) from 3-point range, setting a team record for attempts in a postseason game.
 The Raptors raced out to a 16-5 lead and led 24-17 after the first quarter.
 The Raptors ripped off 11 straight points and took a 35-19 lead on a layup by OG Anunoby with 8:58 remaining and opened a 51-34 lead on a layup by Siakam with 2:45 left before VanVleet's dramatic shot

 The Nets trimmed the deficit to within 64-55 on a 3-pointer by Johnson with 8:11 remaining.
-The Raptors ripped off eight straight points highlighted by transition 3-pointers from Siakam and VanVleet for a 72-55 edge less than two minutes later.
+The Raptors ripped off eight straight points highlighted by transition 3-pointers from Siakam and VanVleet for a 72-55 edge less than two minutes late in the third quarterr.
 Toronto then secured the victory with about eight minutes left on a jumper by Siakam that made it 100-78 and pulled its starters a few minutes later.

 --Field Level Media